Take quinagolide once a day. Take the tablet in the evening after something to eat.

 - Quinagolide should not usually be taken during pregnancy, so if you think you may have become pregnant while you are taking quinagolide, see your doctor as soon as possible to get the pregnancy confirmed.

 - Occasionally, people taking quinagolide have fallen asleep suddenly, with little or no warning of feeling tired beforehand.
-Until you know how you react, take extra care when you drive or operate machinery.
-If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible and avoid driving or using tools and machines in the meantime.
+Until you know how you react, take extra care when you drive and if you operate machinery.
+If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible.
+You should also avoid driving and avoid using tools and machines in the meantime.

 - Many people need to take quinagolide on a long-term basis, so you should continue to take the tablets regularly, unless you are told otherwise.